jcrisostomo1/odin-rock-paper-scissors/README.md

 Project to learn the basics of JavaScript from the Odin Project!

-Play against the computer in a game of Rock, Paper, Scissors!
+Play against the computer in a 5 round game of Rock, Paper, Scissors!